Guide for Authors

 - Abstract – maximum of 250 words are required for all types of manuscripts;

 - Key Words – three (3) to six (6) words to identify the most important topics covered in the paper and for indexing purposes;

-- d) The main text should be structured and numbered consecutively as (depending on the type of manuscript): 1.
+- The main text should be structured and numbered consecutively as (depending on the type of manuscript): 1.
 Introduction; 2.
 Materials and Methods; 3.
 Results; 4.
 Discussion; 5.
-Conclusion; 6.
-Acknowledgement; 7.
-Author Contributions; 8.
-Conflicts of Interest; 9.
-Ethics Statement; and 10.
-References.
-Peer-reviewers prefer that results and discussion are separated.
+Conclusion.
+Acknowledgment, supplementary material (if applicable), author contributions, conflicts of interest, ethics statement, and references need not be numbered but they must be properly labeled.

 - Tables should appear at the end of the text, after the References section.
 Do not embed tables and figures in the text.

 - They should be numbered in the order in which they appear in the text (e.g. Table 1, Table 2, etc.).
 Contents (including captions) must be set in Times New Roman 12 point.

 - Table captions should appear above each table, flush left.
 Any legend or footnotes must be clearly identified below the table.
 Avoid vertical lines.

 - Figures should have the highest quality format possible.
 Photographs and scanned materials should be of a minimum resolution of 600 dpi in TIFF/JPG/JPEG format.